antariandel/daqhats_dev/README.md

 </table>

 ## About
 This is the development repository for Measurement Computing DAQ HAT boards.
-The **daqhats** package was created and is supported by Measurement Computing Corporation (MCC).
+The **daqhats** library was created and is supported by Measurement Computing Corporation (MCC).

 ## Prerequisites
 - Raspbian or Raspbian Lite image (may work with other Raspberry Pi operating systems)